Critical Safety Notices: Gas Equipment

 *Note on the BSS Examination for non-private boats - If a vessel is a hire boat, third-party managed share-owned boat, trip boat, rented residential boat, floating business or some other form of commercial or public vessel, the boat will be examined to either the 2017 Hire Boat Requirements or 2002 BSS Standards as stipulated by the navigation authority registering your boat.

-Further BSS information about the use of LPG on boats
+Further safety information linked to the use of gas

 Fire Safety on Boats - pdf leaflet